 Frequently Asked Questions

 A: The data concerning L-theanine and anxiety is not very robust.
 L-theanine is an amino acid found in green tea (Camellia sinensis).
-Some published data has suggested that if taken in doses of 200 to 400 mg daily for up to 8 weeks, anxiety reduction and stress reduction effects were observed.
+Some published data have suggested that if taken in doses of 200 to 400 mg daily for up to 8 weeks, anxiety reduction and stress reduction effects were observed.
 However, more studies are necessary to confirm this association.
 It is available in 200 mg capsules.
 Take one daily if desired.

 A: There have been case reports showing beneficial effects of magnesium in anxiety reduction, but more studies are needed for confirmation.
 You can take one capsule of 500 mg of magnesium oxide daily if desired.

-A: Probiotics have shown beneficial effects in reducing anxiety and depressive behaviors in experimental animals but in humans this effect did not reach the threshold of clinical significance.
+A: Probiotics have shown beneficial effects in reducing anxiety and depressive behaviors in experimental animals but in humans, this effect did not reach the threshold of clinical significance.
 One capsule daily can be taken if desired.

 As complementary and alternative medicine becomes more accepted by the traditional medical community, natural anxiety supplements, including vitamins for anxiety and stress, can help mitigate the difficulties of mental health disorders.